Diocese of Nantes

 The Diocese of Nantes (Dioecesis Nannetensis; Diocèse de Nantes; Eskopti Naoned) is a Latin Church diocese of the Catholic Church in Nantes, France.
 The diocese consists of the department of Loire-Atlantique.
 It has existed since the 4th century.
 It is now suffragan of the Archdiocese of Rennes, Dol, and Saint-Malo, having previously been suffragan to the Archdiocese of Tours.
-The seat of the bishop is the Cathedral of S. Pierre in the city of Nantes.
+The seat of the bishop is the Cathedral of Ste.
+Pierre in the city of Nantes.

 In 2021, in the Diocese of Nantes there was one priest for every 3,802 Catholics.

 History

 According to late traditions, Saint Clarus (Saint Clair), first Bishop of Nantes, was a disciple of Saint Peter.
-Arthur Le Moyne de La Borderie, however, has shown that the ritual of the Church of Nantes, drawn up by Helias the precentor in 1263, ignores the apostolic mission of Saint Clarus, and also that Saint Peter's nail in Nantes Cathedral was not brought there by Saint Clarus, but at a time subsequent to the invasions of the Northmen in the 10th century.
-He showed further that Felix of Nantes, writing with six other bishops in 567 to Saint Radegund, attributed to Martin of Vertou the chief role in the conversion of the Nantais to Christianity, and that the traditions concerning the mission of Saint Clarus are later than 1400.
+Arthur Le Moyne de La Borderie, however, has shown that the ritual of the Church of Nantes, drawn up by Helias the precentor in 1263, ignores the apostolic mission of Clarus, and also that Saint Peter's nail in Nantes Cathedral was not brought there by Clarus, but at a time subsequent to the invasions of the Northmen in the 10th century.
+He showed further that Felix of Nantes, writing with six other bishops in 567 to Saint Radegund, attributed to Martin of Vertou the chief role in the conversion of the Nantais to Christianity, and that the traditions concerning the mission of Clarus are later than 1400.

 The earliest list of the bishops of Nantes (made, according to Louis Duchesne, at the beginning of the 11th century) does not favour the thesis of a bishop of Nantes prior to Constantine I. The author of the Passion of Donatian and Rogatian, martyrs of Nantes, places their death in the reign of Constantius Chlorus, and seems to believe that Rogatian could not be baptized, because the bishop was absent.
 Duchesne believes that the two saints suffered at an earlier date, and disputes the inference of the ancient writer concerning the absence of the bishop.
 The first bishop of Nantes whose date is certain is Desiderius (453), correspondent of Sulpicius Severus and Paulinus of Nola.
 The Saint Aemilianus supposed to have been Bishop of Nantes in Charlemagne's reign and to have fought the Saracens in Burgundy is considered legendary.

-Among the noteworthy bishops is Felix (550-83), whose municipal improvements at Nantes were praised in the poems of Venantius Fortunatus, and who often mediated between the people of Brittany and the Frankish kings.
+Among the noteworthy bishops is Felix (550–583), whose municipal improvements at Nantes were praised in the poems of Venantius Fortunatus, and who often mediated between the people of Brittany and the Frankish kings.
 Bishop Gohardus was killed by the Northmen in 843, with the monks of the monastery of Aindre.